 -

 You can now start customizing the look of your bars.
-If you would like no border between the different bars, head over to Cell styles >> Border and choose a border thickness of 0.
+If you want to remove the border between the bars, head over to to Cell styles and then Border and choose a border thickness of 0.

 - 8